Crothos/UTA-BC-Challenge3/README.md

-# UTA Bootcamp Challenge NUMBER
+# UTA Bootcamp Challenge Three

-In this homework assignment from the University of Texas-Austin Bootcamp we were asked to ...
+In this homework assignment from the University of Texas-Austin Bootcamp we were asked to create a password generator with user input.
+MIT License